22L31A0497/My_Learnings_At_MotionShield/README.md

 ---
 # Digital Image Basics and OpenCV Python

-This repository summarizes key concepts and tutorials related to digital images, pixels, resolution, and color channel manipulation using OpenCV in Python.
+  This topic summarizes key concepts and tutorials related to digital images, pixels, resolution, and color channel manipulation using OpenCV in Python.
 It is designed to help beginners and intermediate learners understand how images are represented, processed, and manipulated programmatically.

 ---